Tonywuhk/realai.org/safety/effective-altruism.md

 ---
 # Effective Altruism

-Effective altruism, as currently ([28 April 2017](https://www.centreforeffectivealtruism.org/what-is-effective-altruism/)) understood by the Centre for Effective Altruism, "is about using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis."
+Effective altruism (EA), as currently ([28 April 2017](https://www.centreforeffectivealtruism.org/what-is-effective-altruism/)) understood by the Centre for Effective Altruism, "is about using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis."
 As explained in an 80,000 Hours [blog post](https://80000hours.org/2012/03/what-is-an-effective-altruist/) on 5 March 2012, shortly after the term was fixed, altruism means helping others, and instead of just doing what feels right, effective altruists pause a moment and think about what will work best, and then do it.

 ## History